rust-lang/reference/src/panic.md

 > [!NOTE]
 > When compiling code with the `abort` panic strategy, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.

-r[panic.strategy.mixed]
+> [!NOTE]
-When linking with the `unwind` runtime, all crates must be built with the `unwind` strategy.
+> See [link.unwinding] for restrictions on linking crates with different panic strategies.
+An implication is that crates built with the `unwind` strategy can use the `abort` runtime, but not vice-versa.

 r[panic.unwind]
 ## Unwinding